Pierre-Pasquier/facial-reco-ia/src/library_test/dlib/README.md

 - `--iou_threshold <float_min_iou>` to specify the threshold you want to use to consider one detection correct;
 - `--use_cpu` if you want to use CPU instead of GPU (default).

+Here are the results of the script running with the jetson nano orin (GPU) on the small dataset:
+- Average time taken per image: 0.29 seconds

 ### Face recognition test

 The script `face_reco_test.py` evaluate the time taken by the face recognition model to calculate the vector identifying a face.